yunginnanet/HellPot/README.md

 ```
 ## Example Web Server Config (apache)

 All nonexisting URLs are being reverse proxied to a HellPot instance on localhost, which is set to catchall.
-Traffic served by HellBot is rate limited to 5 KiB/s.
+Traffic served by HellPot is rate limited to 5 KiB/s.

 * Create your normal robots.txt and usual content.
 Also create the fake Errordocument directory and files (files can be empty).
 In the example, the directory is "/content/"
 * A request on a URL with an existing handler (f.e. a file) will be handled by apache